-- All these patients had a named GP and a structured annual review to check that their health and medicines needs were being met.
-The practice nurses had lead roles in the management of long term conditions - Patients who were identified most at risk of hospital admission were identified as a priority. - All newly diagnosed diabetic patients had been referred to a structured education programme in the last 12 months, compared to 90% locally and nationally. - 84% of patients diagnosed with asthma had received an asthma review in the last 12 months, compared to 78% locally and 75% nationally. - 96% of patients diagnosed with chronic obstructive pulmonary disease (COPD) had received a review in the last 12 months, compared to 92% locally and 90% nationally. - Patients who were diagnosed with asthma and COPD were given self-management plans. - Longer appointments and home visits were available when needed.
+- All these patients had a named GP and a structured annual review to check that their health and medication needs were being met.
+The practice nurses had lead roles in the management of long term conditions - Patients who were identified most at risk of hospital admission were identified as a priority. - 91% of newly diagnosed diabetic patients had been referred to a structured education programme in the last 12 months, compared to 90% locally and nationally. - 83% of patients diagnosed with asthma had received a review in the last 12 months, compared to 78% locally and 75% nationally. - 92% of patients diagnosed with chronic obstructive pulmonary disease (COPD) had received a review in the last 12 months, compared to 92% locally and 90% nationally. - Longer appointments and home visits were available when needed. - The practice facilitated a community anticoagulant (INR) clinic for patients who were taking warfarin and other anticoagulants.